Epistemic Regret Minimization: Label-Free Causal Critique Beyond Outcome Reward: ERM White-Box Analysis: Stubborn Cases

-\begin{itemize} \item Meta-Validation cases (Archetype~I) should be correctable by ERM: the epistemic signal can point out that identifying RTM is not equivalent to establishing it as the cause, a distinction the models have the vocabulary to express.
+The stubborn cases yield specific predictions, all confirmed in Experiment~B: (i) Meta-Validation cases (Archetype~I) are correctable by \erm, because the epistemic signal can point out that identifying RTM is not equivalent to establishing it as the cause, a distinction the models have the vocabulary to express; (ii) Compelling Mechanism cases (Archetype~II) are also correctable (F.129 achieves 100\% recovery once the bias is named), though cases with ambiguous ground-truth labels (2.34, 2.35, 2.112) show lower recovery, suggesting benchmark limitations rather than \erm failures; (iii) the \textsc{ConfounderBlind} guard is particularly effective because it operationalizes the causal skepticism that distinguishes Claude's correct responses from other models' failures.

-\item Compelling Mechanism cases (Archetype~II) may be harder to correct, as the model must override strong training priors from historical narratives.
-The ERM's effectiveness here depends on whether the epistemic signal can induce the ``systematic doubt'' strategy that Claude exhibits naturally.

-\item The Claude Survival Pattern suggests that the ERM's ConfounderBlind guard (Table~2) should be particularly effective: it operationalizes the causal skepticism that distinguishes Claude's correct responses from other models' failures. \end{itemize}